screenshot using php

 }

-These lines are used to create a directory at specified path.
-If it is already available it should be readable.
-Make sure to change the permissions if you are on a linux system.
+These lines are used to create a directory at the specified path.
+If the directory already exists, it should be readable.
+Make sure to adjust the permissions if you’re working on a Linux system.

 The function returns the path of image created OR 0 if there was some error.
 You should be able to track the error and fix that in your case.
 By now the image should be created in your specified directory.